Lawful2002/colab-code/README.md

 # colab-code

-An feature rich online editor based on `ace-editor` supporting multiple programming languages and provides a way to code in real-time with your friends.
+An feature rich online editor based on `ace-editor` supporting multiple programming languages and providing a way to code in real-time with your friends.

 ## Project setup
 ```